 Food Fix: Add spinach or arugula to the mix.
 Crumble 2 tablespoons (100 calories) of blue cheese or feta on top.
 Then splash the salad with a little oil and vinegar to spread flavor without a lot of calories.

 Processed artichoke hearts, chickpeas, and olives are just a few of the salt shockers lurking on the salad bar.
-To avoid an unhealthy amount of sodium, limit anything that comes out of a can.
+To avoid getting too much sodium, limit anything that comes out of a can.
 Also pass up cured meats.
 Choose beans or tuna, but not both.

 Food Fix: Radishes, bell peppers, cucumbers, and other fresh vegetables are low in sodium.
 Rinse canned beans to remove a lot of the salt.

-Cabbage can be dandy for weight loss, but cole slaw can be a diet disaster.
-At one popular restaurant, a small cup (4.5 ounces) has 260 calories and 21 grams of fat — a third of most people's daily limit — thanks to copious mayonnaise.
+Cabbage is fine, but coleslaw can be a diet disaster.
+At one popular restaurant, a small cup (4.5 ounces) has 260 calories and 21 grams of fat -- a third of most people's daily limit -- thanks to the mayonnaise.

 Food Fix: Some places make a healthier slaw, so ask for nutrition information.
 At home, try low-fat mayonnaise or mix with nonfat yogurt.

-Deep-fried bananas are probably not what the doctor envisioned when she told you to eat more fruits and veggies.
-These don't look greasy, but just one ounce has 145 calories, 9 grams of fat, and 8 grams of saturated fat -- about the same as a fast food hamburger.
+Deep-fried bananas don't look greasy, but just one ounce has 145 calories, 9 grams of fat, and 8 grams of saturated fat: about the same as a fast-food hamburger.

 Food Fix: Try a fresh banana: four times more food, 0 grams of fat, all for about 100 calories.